DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We decided not to hide certain reasons based on the details or stage of the application because:

 - it could make it harder for users to familiarise themselves with the order in which reasons appear
-- there’s a risk that we hide a reason that could still be of use in those cases
+- there’s a risk that we hide a reason that the user wants to use

 At the moment, we hide ‘cannot sponsor visa’ when the candidate is a British citizen.
 We’ll no longer do so.

-### Phrasing reasons based on fact or topic
+### Phrasing reasons based on whether they’re factual or subjective

 We want to be consistent with how we phrase reasons, but some are factual while others are subjective.